British High Commissioner to Fiji

 See a list for some of the services we provide.

 List of lawyers

 A list of lawyers is available for British nationals who need legal advice.
-Please note that the inclusion in this list does not constitute office endorsement by the British High Commission or the UK government.

 How else we can help

 In addition to the services listed above we can also: